-The Library catalog and many databases can be accessed both on-campus and off-campus.
-Such access creates a "library without walls" open 24/7 for students.

-The AUD Library provides the tools needed to complete research and create presentations.
+The Library catalog and databases can be accessed both on-campus and off-campus.
+This means academic work can be done anywhere, any time.
+On campus, the AUD Library provides the tools needed to complete research and create presentations.
 It contains two computer labs (24 computers) and one teaching lab (24 computers) in addition to 11 computer workstations in the Reference area, a photocopier, three printers, four scanners and four study rooms.
-Wireless access is also available.
+Wireless access is available.

 AUD's library staff is committed to the student.
 Their knowledge of information resources, professionalism and willingness to assist, provides a learning environment where students feel comfortable knowing they can always receive help.
-Professional library staff acquaints students with various search techniques and offer advice about which resources to use for their information searches.
+Professional library staff instructs students on the best search techniques and offer advice about which resources to use for their academic work.
 Course-integrated library sessions are provided to ensure that students develop the skills needed to research the full range of information resources.
-Experienced library staff is on duty each day until closing and on weekends to provide research assistance.
-In addition, students can make an appointment for individual library instruction.
+Experienced library staff is on duty daily until closing and on weekends to provide research assistance.
+In addition, students can make an appointment for one-to-one library instruction.